elastos/Elastos.Hive.Node/README.md

 ```shell
 $ /bin/bash -c "$(curl -fsSL https://www.trinity-tech.io/hivenode/scripts/run.sh)" -s docker
 ```
-After all the stuff has been finished, use the next command to check whether the Hive Node can work or not.
+After all the stuff has been finished, use the following command to check whether the Hive Node can work or not.
 In the case of success, it will display two container instances.
-One is hive-node, and the other is mongodb.
+One is hive-node, and the other is MongoDB.
 ```shell
 $ docker ps
 ```